ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/InputOutputFiles.rst

 The two ``EXTRN_MDL_SOURCE_BASEDIR_*CS`` variables describe where the :term:`IC <ICs>` and :term:`LBC <LBCs>` file directories are located, respectively.
 For ease of reusing ``config.yaml`` across experiments, it is recommended that users set up the raw :term:`IC/LBC <ICs/LBCs>` file paths to include the model name (e.g., FV3GFS, GEFS, GDAS, NAM, RAP, HRRR), data format (e.g., grib2, nemsio), and date (in ``YYYYMMDDHH`` format).
 For example: ``/path/to/input_model_data/FV3GFS/grib2/2019061518/``.
 While there is flexibility to modify these settings, this structure will provide the most reusability for multiple dates when using the SRW Application workflow.

-When files are pulled from NOAA :term:`HPSS` (rather than downloaded from the data bucket), the naming convention looks something like:
+When files are pulled from NOAA :term:`HPSS` (rather than downloaded from the data bucket), the naming convention looks something like this:

 * FV3GFS (GRIB2): ``gfs.t{cycle}z.pgrb2.0p25.f{fhr}``
 * FV3GFS (NEMSIO):